Climate change and development

 They include the NDC Partnership, which seeks to help countries implement, and increase the ambition of, their Nationally Determined Contributions under the Paris Agreement, and the InsuResilience Global Partnership for climate risk insurance.
 The BMZ also supports the expansion of renewable energy generation and reforestation in Africa, and forest conservation worldwide.
 Other BMZ initiatives focus on sustainable urban transport and climate-neutral transport.

 Another way in which the BMZ is combining development and climate action measures involves the voluntary offsetting of emissions by non-governmental entities, for example enterprises.
 By creating the Development and Climate Alliance (External link) in 2018, the BMZ provided a platform for such efforts.
 In 2020, the Alliance was converted into a foundation with its own governing board.
 The Alliance already has more than 900 supporters who are striving to become climate neutral by avoiding or reducing emissions and offsetting any remainder.

-The BMZ itself is also setting a good example: at the start of 2020, the BMZ became the first federal ministry that counts as climate neutral.
+The BMZ itself is also setting a good example: at the end of 2019, the BMZ became the first federal ministry that counts as climate neutral.
 For a detailed description of our path to climate neutrality, see our report "Klimaneutrales BMZ 2020" (in German) on making the BMZ climate neutral by 2020.

 "Responsibility for our planet – climate and energy" BMZ Core Area Strategy